 Synchronization with AD/LDAP to disable, enable, and update Mattermost users based on AD/LDAP.

-New user accounts are created when new users sign-in with their AD/LDAP credentials.
+New user accounts are created when new users log in with their AD/LDAP credentials.
 You can optionally pre-create user accounts using the bulk loading tool.

-If you’re using email or username and password authentication users can switch to AD/LDAP manually, and the conversion to AD/LDAP can also be done using the command line interface by an IT admin.
+If you’re using email or username and password authentication users can switch to AD/LDAP manually, and the conversion to AD/LDAP can also be done using the `mmctl user migrate auth command by an IT admin.

 For very large AD/LDAP instances you can also configure max page size to divide a Mattermost AD/LDAP query into several pieces to not overtax the authentication server when synchronizing.

 When deploying Mattermost to a DMZ location outside the security of a private network, additional authentication options include:

 Mattermost releases new improvements monthly.
 Several additional authentication methods are planned, but not yet scheduled.
 If you’re an enterprise interested in deploying with an option not yet provided in our documentation, please contact email@example.com to start a discussion.